marchantweb/vue-ricochet/docs/docs/guide/custom-callbacks.md

 # Custom Shapes/Layouts

-You can also pass custom functions to the `shape` property, instead of using one of the predefined functions.
-There are two ways to do this, using a **shape function** or using a **layout function**.
+You can also pass custom functions to the `shape` and `layout` properties, instead of using one of the predefined functions.
+Shapes and layouts work a little differently, depending on your needs.
+Only one can be defined within a configuration at a time, with the `shape` property taking priority if both are supplied.

 ::: tip
 Not sure which type of function to use? **Most of the time you want to use a shape function, unless you need access to DOM attributes** _(size, classes, etc.)_ to determine the output - then use the